bihealth/digestiflow-server/docs_manual/first_steps_installation.rst

 In the following, we will describe how to either

-a. install a Docker image that gives you a test instance to work with, or
+a. install via `Docker Compose <https://docs.docker.com/compose/>`_ **for testing Digestiflow**, or
-b. perform a manual installation on a Linux server:
+b. perform a manual installation on a Linux server

     1. setup a PostgreSQL user for the web app,
     2. install the web app and setup a virtualenv environment for it,
     3. configure the web app, and